menakaj/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 - **Inbound configurations:** This configuration section is for you to define inbound connections, Similar to `endpoints.yaml`, you can define how your service endpoints are exposed.
 It aligns seamlessly with the existing endpoint schema structure.

 - **Outbound configurations:** This configuration section is for you to specify outbound connection details, including service connections.
-The Choreo Internal Marketplace facilitates creating connections with existing services.
-To learn more about Choreo Marketplace, see [Choreo Marketplace](https://wso2.com/choreo/docs/choreo-concepts/choreo-marketplace/#choreo-marketplace).
+The Choreo Service Catalog facilitates creating connections with existing services.
+To learn more about Service Catalog, see [Service Catalog](https://wso2.com/choreo/docs/choreo-concepts/choreo-marketplace/#choreo-marketplace).

 !!! note
     - If both `component-config.yaml` and `endpoints.yaml` are defined in the `.choreo` path, the `component-config.yaml` file takes priority.